lxllegion/ShelterLink1/user-documentation.md

 ### Running the Backend
 (Follow steps given after running install.sh or from the backend folder):
-1. Ensure that a Supabase project has been created, and the `.env` file with the database URL/API key is placed in the backend folder
+1. Ensure that a Supabase project has been created, and the `.env` file with the database URL/API key is placed in the backend folder.
+Make sure that the email notification `.env` file is correctly placed in backend/services.
 2. Run `venv\Scripts\activate` (Windows) or `source venv/bin/activate` (Mac/Linux)
 3. Run `uvicorn main:app --reload`